 LEVEL 2 - ENGINEERING

+DURATION: Full year

+ENTRY EXPECTATION:

 Level 1 Construction / Engineering with 14 credits would be beneficial

+COURSE DESCRIPTION:

 This workshop-based course will enable students to develop a strong foundation in engineering principles, gain hands-on experience in a workshop environment, and refine their problem-solving skills.

 Students will be equipped with practical skills and a deeper understanding of the engineering process, preparing them for future studies or a career in engineering.

 This course serves as a springboard for those eager to explore the exciting career paths of hands-on engineering.

+UNIT STANDARDS:

+Internal: 20 credits

 LEVEL 2 - CONSTRUCTION

+DURATION: Full year

+ENTRY EXPECTATION:

 Level 1 Construction / Engineering with 14 credits would be beneficial

+COURSE DESCRIPTION:

 Through a combination of theory and practical projects, students will gain insight into the various aspects of construction, including safety practices, tools and equipment, construction materials, and project planning.

 By the end of this course, students will have acquired a solid foundation in the principles and practices of construction.

 This course will offer students a strong starting point for further exploration of careers within the construction industry.

+UNIT STANDARDS:

+Internal: 18 credits

 LEVEL 3 - CONSTRUCTION

+DURATION: Full year

+ENTRY EXPECTATION:

-Level 2 Construction / Engineering with 14 credits would be beneficial
+Level 2 Construction / Engineering with 14 credits

+COURSE DESCRIPTION: